Why Element Solutions Inc (ESI)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $27.78, which is $9.98 above the current price.
-ESI currently public float of 229.81M and currently shorts hold a 1.47% ratio of that float.
+ESI currently public float of 229.81M and currently shorts hold a 1.16% ratio of that float.
 Today, the average trading volume of ESI was 1.24M shares.

 ESI’s Market Performance

-ESI stocks went up by 0.39% for the week, with a monthly drop of -16.39% and a quarterly performance of -20.71%, while its annual performance rate touched -23.87%.
-The volatility ratio for the week stands at 3.88% while the volatility levels for the past 30 days are set at 3.41% for Element Solutions Inc. The simple moving average for the period of the last 20 days is -9.53% for ESI stocks with a simple moving average of -20.17% for the last 200 days.
+ESI stocks went down by -9.31% for the week, with a monthly drop of -20.32% and a quarterly performance of -22.65%, while its annual performance rate touched -28.82%.
+The volatility ratio for the week stands at 4.03% while the volatility levels for the past 30 days are set at 3.50% for Element Solutions Inc. The simple moving average for the period of the last 20 days is -13.14% for ESI stocks with a simple moving average of -23.97% for the last 200 days.

 Analysts’ Opinion of ESI